-Non-school qualification: In 2014-15 in Queensland, 50% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above, or were studying at any level, compared with 66% of non-Indigenous Australians.
+Non-school qualification: In 2014-15 in the Northern Territory, 25% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above or were studying at any level, compared with 71% of non-Indigenous Australians.

-Nationally in 2014-15, 47% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above, or were studying at any level, compared with 70% of non-Indigenous Australians (Table 2.06.11, Figure 2.06.3).
+Nationally in 2014-15, 47% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above or were studying at any level, compared with 70% of non-Indigenous Australians (Table 2.06.11, Figure 2.06.3).

 Trend over time: Nationally, the proportion of Indigenous Australians aged 15 and over who reported that they were currently studying has increased over time, from 18% in 2002 to 22% in 2014-15.
-This included studying at secondary schools, institutions for technical or further education, and universities or other higher education institutions (Table 2.06.20).
+This included studying at secondary schools; institutions for technical or further education; and universities or other higher education institutions (Table 2.06.20).

-Figure 2.06.1: Proportion aged 15 and over who were currently studying, by Indigenous status, Queensland and Australia, 2014-15
+Figure 2.06.1: Proportion aged 15 and over who were currently studying, by Indigenous status, Northern Territory and Australia, 2014-15

-Figure 2.06.2: Proportion aged 18 and over who had completed Year 12, by Indigenous status, Queensland and Australia, 2014-15
+Figure 2.06.2: Proportion aged 18 and over who had completed Year 12, by Indigenous status, Northern Territory and Australia, 2014-15

-Figure 2.06.3: Highest level of non-school qualification at Certificate III or above and/or currently studying, persons aged 20-64, by Indigenous status, Queensland and Australia, 2014-15
+Figure 2.06.3: Highest level of non-school qualification at Certificate III or above and/or currently studying, persons aged 20-64, by Indigenous status, Northern Territory and Australia, 2014-15